-Utilizing a Sustainable Communities Grant, Clovis Transit has begun planning for the eventual conversion to a zero-emission fleet as required by the California Air Resources Board's Innovative Clean Transit Rule.
-The grant funded the Electrification Master Plan which was completed in February 2023.
-The master plan provides guidance for foundational decisions for the Transit operation over the next 5 - 10 years.
+Utilizing a Sustainable Communities Grant, Clovis Transit has begun planning for the conversion to a zero-emission fleet as required by the California Air Resources Board's (CARB) Innovative Clean Transit (ICT) Rule.
+The Caltrans Sustainable Communities Grant funded the Clovis Transit Fleet Electrification Feasibility Study which was completed in February 2023.
+The feasibility study provides guidance and considerations regarding the full transition and rollout of a full zero-emission transit fleet.